MelHiour/network_crawler/README.md

                   [--ping | --no-ping] [--debug | --no-debug]
                   [--brief | --no-brief]

-A small script with a big name.
-How to send several commands to some devices if you do not know exact credential pair?
-This script is responding to this challenge.

 optional arguments:
   -h, --help          show this help message and exit -d DEVICE_FILE      Path to device file